anushka369/Business-Analytics-Agent/README.md

 ## Focus Areas

 1. **Problem & Solution**
-   Why traditional rule-based systems fail for conversational workflows and how AI agents solve this using reasoning + tools.
+   Why traditional rule-based systems fail for conversational workflows and how AI agents solve this using reasoning and tools.

 2. **Technical Implementation**
    How Amazon Bedrock, Strands Agents, DynamoDB, and supporting AWS services work together.